filakhtov/gentoo-use-docs/net-misc/curl.md

 Pass the `--with-libidn2` option to the configure script.
 Enable support for an IDN (internationalized domain names).
 Provide an ability to use domain names that contain characters from language-specific scripts or alphabet.

 This flag can be safely disabled if there is no need to deal with non-English characters in domain names or if a Punycode is used to access such domains.

+### imap
+Pass the `--enable-imap` option to the configure script.
+Enable support to query and retrieve email messages from a mail server using the IMAP (Internet Message Access Protocol) protocol using the `imap://` schema.

+It is safe to disable this flag.

 ### ipv6
 Pass the `--enable-ipv6` option to the configure script.
 Enable support for an IPv6 protocol.